jojoenco/Wolfson-WM8740-ARCAM-DT91/README.md

 ## PCM2706
 The USB to i2s converter, is a €5,- simple converter max 16bits 48Khz.
-There ar better (meening Higher specs, don´t kwon if it sounds better, have not tried it yet) models like the Ct7601 or sometink like that, they can be set to 24bits 192Khz, I will test that later.
+There ar better (meening Higher specs, don´t know if it sounds better, have not tried it yet) models like the Ct7601 or sometink like that, they can be set to 24bits 192Khz, I will test that later.

 #  Buttons and rotary
 https://docs.picoreplayer.org/projects/control-jivelite-by-rotary-encoders-and-buttons/